 If you have a GED and want to become a Tier 1 recruit, you need to earn 15 college credits.
 These credits do not have to be earned at a large university or state-run school, but credits from vocational, community, or business colleges are possible.
 Before you apply to colleges to get 15 credits (which can be completed in one semester of school), remember to double-check with your recruiter to make sure that you are applying to a school that is recognized in programs that will count towards your 15 credits.

 The Armed Services Vocational Aptitude Battery (ASVAB) is the key for a Tier 2 recruit to make the dream into the military come true.
 Tier 1 recruits only have to score 31% or higher on the ASVAB, while Tier 2 recruits have to score 50% or higher.

 The ASVAB also provides grounds for what you are qualified to do in each branch.
-If your score is good enough in certain areas and shows knowledge or talent in those areas, you can be recruited for a specific job, which pretty much guarantees your recruitment.
+If your ASVAB score is good enough in certain areas and shows knowledge or talent in those areas, you can be recruited for a specific job, which pretty much guarantees your recruitment.

 Fortunately, we’re here to help you with a system of comprehensive ASVAB practice tests.
 These practice tests can help you know where your strengths and weaknesses are within the ASVAB and let you know if you’re going to pass or not.
 It may not only show you how far you’ve progressed on ASVAB topics, but it can also help you design a personalized study plan to focus on the areas where you need to improve, including specific chapters and pages to study that will directly enhance your score.